-- Figure 1.10 and 1.11: Population: 2010 2035 (page 19)
+- Figures 1.10 and 1.11: Population: 2010 2035 (page 17)

-These figures display three Town population projection scenarios, High, Middle, and Low, illustrating possible future Town population from 2010 to 2035.
-The High projection scenario was developed by the Agency utilizing a 12% cumulative (2010-2035) growth rate.
-The Middle projection was developed by WDOA in 2008 (Methodology for Developing Minor Civil Divisions) for the years 2010-2030.
-The Middle projection for the year 2035 was developed by the Agency utilizing the average change (11) between each five-year increment (2010-2030) as developed by WDOA, applied to the 2030 projection.
-The Agency utilized a 1% cumulative (2010-2035) growth rate to develop the Low projection scenario. - Figure 2.9: Total Agricultural Land Use Acreage: 2010-2035 (page 31)
+These figures display three Town population projections, High, Middle, and Low, illustrating possible future Town population from 2010 to 2035.
+The High projection was developed by WDOA in 2008 (Methodology for Developing Minor Civil Divisions) for the years 2010-2030.
+The High projection for the year 2035 was developed by the Agency utilizing the average change (153) between each five-year increment (2010-2030) as developed by WDOA, and applied to the 2030 projection.
+The Middle projection scenario was developed by the Agency utilizing a 12% cumulative (2010-2035) growth rate.
+The Low projection scenario was developed by the Agency utilizing a 1% cumulative (2010-2035) growth rate. - Figure 2.9: Total Agricultural Land Use Acreage: 2010-2035 (page 29) This figure displays a Town total agricultural land use acreage projection from 2010 to 2035.
+This projection was developed by the Agency utilizing the Residential, Commercial, and Industrial Land Use Acreage projections as stated in Figure 2.10 of this Plan, subtracted from the Large-Scale Agricultural acreage as stated in Figure 2.1 of this Plan. - Figure 2.10: Additional Residential (per Figure 4.13 of this Plan) Commercial, and Industrial Land Use Acreage: 2010 2035 (page 29)

-This figure displays a Town total agricultural land use acreage projection from 2010 to 2035.
-This projection was developed by the Agency utilizing the Residential, Commercial, and Industrial Land Use Acreage projections as stated in Figure 2.10 of this Plan, subtracted from the Large-Scale Agricultural acreage total, as stated in Figure 2.1 of this Plan. - Figure 2.10: Additional Residential (per Figure 4.13) Commercial, and Industrial Land Use Acreage: 2010 2035 (page 31) This figure displays a Town additional residential, commercial, and industrial land use acreage projection from 2010 to 2035.
-The Residential projection was developed by the Agency utilizing the Housing Unit projection (Figure 4.13), assuming an average 2-acre residential lot size.
-The Commercial and Industrial projection was developed by the Agency utilizing the ratio of commercial and industrial acreage per person in the Town in 2008. - Figure 4.13: Housing Units, Households, and Persons Per Household: 2010 2035 (page 56) This figure displays a Town housing unit, household, and persons per household projection, from 2010 to 2035.
+This figure displays a Town additional residential, commercial, and industrial land use acreage projection from 2010 to 2035.
+The Residential projection was developed by the Agency utilizing the Housing Unit projection (Figure 4.13 of this Plan), assuming an average 2-acre residential lot size.
+The Commercial and Industrial projection was developed by the Agency utilizing the ratio of commercial and industrial acreage per person in the Town in 2008. - Figure 2.11: City of Milton Annexation of Town Land: 2010-2035 (page 30)

+This figure displays two projections of City of Milton annexation of Town land from 2010 to 2035.
+The first projection, 19-Year Historical Trend (1990-2008), was developed by the Agency utilizing the City's annual average annexation acreage (23.1) from 1990 to 2008.
+The second projection, Town and City of Milton Proposed Intergovernmental Boundary Agreement 2009, was derived from the proposed Intergovernmental Boundary Agreement between the Town and the City.

+• Figure 4.13: Housing Units, Households, and Persons Per Household: 2010 - 2035 (page 56)

+This figure displays a Town housing unit, household, and persons per household projection, from 2010 to 2035.
 The Household projection was developed by the WDOA in 2008 (Methodology for Developing Minor Civil Divisions) for the years 2010-2030.
-The Household projection for the year 2035 was developed by the Agency utilizing the average change (9) between each five-year increment (2010-2030) as developed by WDOA, applied to the 2030 projection.
-The Housing Units projection was developed by the Agency utilizing the Town overall housing occupancy rate (.955) in 2000, applied to the Household projection.
-The Persons Per Household projection was developed by the Agency utilizing the Middle population projection, applied to the Household projection
+The Household projection for the year 2035 was developed by the Agency utilizing the average change (73) between each five-year increment (2010-2030), as developed by WDOA, and applied to the 2030 projection.
+The Housing Units projection was developed by the Agency utilizing the Town overall housing occupancy rate (83.1%) in 2000, applied to the aforementioned Household projection.
+The Persons Per Household projection was developed by the Agency utilizing the Middle population projection applied to the aforementioned Household projection.